Sociology 1010: Introduction to Sociology FS 2013

 - Curriculum Vitae

-- Office Hours: Tuesday and Thursday 11:30 AM-12:15 PM and 3:00-3:45 PM; Wednesday 1:00-2:00 PM.
+- Office Hours: Monday 2:00-3:00 PM; Tuesday and Thursday 11:00 AM-12:15 PM and 2:00-3:00 PM.
 Please call or e-mail in advance to insure my availability.
 If these specific times do not work for you, contact me and we can try to arrange an appointment at another time.
 Try "BB-IM," too.

 This syllabus contains:

 Required: Connect Plus (eBook) Sociology, 13th edition, Richard Schaefer, McGraw-Hill, 2012.
 ISBN-13 9780077427887 (there are other options at the book store--you can purchase a spiral-bound, paper copy of the text (ISBN: 0077670507) with Connect+, or a used copy--but, no matter what, you will need the McGraw-Hill "Connect" package.
-To register your eBook and McGraw-Hill Connect access code (you can purchase the eBook/Connect access code directly from McGraw-Hill, or through the bookstore).
-Go to the "Course Modules" area of our class MyGateway site, open Module 1, and click on the link for the LearnSmart tutorial for chapter 1.
+To register your eBook and McGraw-Hill Connect access code (you can purchase the eBook/Connect access code directly from McGraw-Hill, or through the bookstore): Go to the "Course Modules" area of our class MyGateway site, open Module 1, and click on the link for the LearnSmart tutorial for chapter 1.
 This will prompt you to register your access codes and/or give you the opportunity to purchase them online.
 You can also purchase access to "Connect Plus" (includes eBook) or "Connect" stand-alone (but you will still need a copy of the eBook or text) via this site.

 - Optional (recommended but not required): Primis: Readings in Sociology, Robert Keel, Primis Division, McGraw-Hill, 2005.
 ISBN: 0-390-54904-5 (most of these readings will be available online).

 - There will a variety of "Virtual Handouts" (WWW sites, online essays, and cyber-reports to read and explore) assigned as additional readings throughout the semester.
 Accessing some of these handouts will require that you log on to "Roksworld" web site (username: student, password: umsl).
-The "section web address" for this class (SS13) at McGraw-Hill Connect is: http://connect.mcgraw-hill.com/class/r_keel_ss13.

 - Please do not print this document or other course materials unless absolutely necessary.
 All documents available online are meant to be used online and are accessible from any internet location--save paper, save a tree.